gregnicotera/Gesture-Controlled-Call-SMS-Messaging/README.md

 ## Optimizations

-1. We built this prototype to be ran on a computer but ideally it would be run on android platform with Java or iOS platform with Swift.
+1. Make mobile app - We built this prototype to be ran on a computer but ideally it would be run on android platform with Java or iOS platform with Swift.

-2. Another improvement we would make is with the hardware itself.
+2. Modify hardware - Another improvement we would make is with the hardware itself.
 We would modify the Leap Motion hardware to have a male USB-C plug along the long edge so that it could be plugged directly into the bottom of a mobile phone while it's mounted on a dashboard magnet like so:
 ![image](https://user-images.githubusercontent.com/42983801/200352966-002e9c32-15c8-4ab5-85b7-7c4176a537ed.png)

 ## Lessons Learned:

 We learned how to present a proof of concept.
 Also, that if you google something for enough hours you will find the answer!

+Stay flexible and fail fast - During the buildout of this project, we had to make a pivot of direction to end up with this idea.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: